DPAC presents Next Stop Broadway

 Next Stop BROADWAY® will take place at DPAC, and will culminate with an “Opening Night” performance for family and friends on Friday afternoon followed by a cast party in DPAC’s Skyline Lounge.

-Paid registrations are limited to 64 children ages 10-17 by June 1, 2021, and are accepted on a first-come, first-served basis.
+Paid registrations are limited to 80 children ages 10-17 by June 1, 2021, and are accepted on a first-come, first-served basis.
+Registration is closed at this time.

 As DPAC looks forward to reopening, your safety and peace of mind remains our highest priority.
 Our comprehensive Safety First Commitment is designed to protect guests, staff, vendors, and visiting shows, while maintaining the legendary customer experience for which DPAC is best known.
 View the DPAC Safety First Commitment for more information.